pcprinz/loxer/guide/index.md

 The `NONE` module is automatically assigned when there is no module method chained in a logging method.
 The output will have no box layout and no module name as prefix.

 The `DEFAULT` module is automatically assigned, when logs are chained with an empty module method like `.m()`.
-The output will have a boxlayout and an empty module name.
+The output will have a box layout and an empty module name.

 The `INVALID` module is automatically assigned, when logs are tried to be assigned with non existing modules (giving false moduleIds).
 The output will have no boxlayout, but the prominent fullname as module name.